 Love and envy are mutually exclusive.

-Love and envy are mutually exclusive, so where one is the other cannot survive.
-Christians can envy business success of others.
+Love and envy are mutually exclusive, so where one is, the other cannot survive.
+Christians can envy the business success of others.
 They can envy leadership positions given to others.
 Envy is a perspective of spite, but love rejoices at the success of others.
-Love delights to see others honored and esteemed.
+Love delights in seeing others honored and esteemed.